mmistakes/minimal-mistakes/_posts/2018-01-17-mail-analysis.md

 df = df[df['date'].notna()]
 ```

 Now lets print out some basic info.
-It looks like I have 72,728 emails from my gmail account (I'm actually dissappointed I haven't collected more over the 10 years that I've been using gmail.).
+It looks like I have 72,728 emails from my gmail account (I'm actually disappointed I haven't collected more over the 10 years that I've been using gmail.).
 We can also see that there are some `null` values for each of the variables but we will deal with those in turn.

 ```python